About Michal Sela Forum

 On October 3, 2019, 32-year-old Michal Sela was brutally murdered at her home.
 The man who was charged with her murder was Michal’s spouse and father of her daughter.
 On May 2020, Lily Ben- Ami, Michal’s older sister, founded the Michal Sela Forum and has managed since to recruit over 800 volunteers who are committed to one ultimate goal: make Israel a powerful, leading and innovative nation in all matters concerning the battle against domestic violence.

 The Michal Sela Forum (NPO) is dedicated to saving lives and abolishing domestic violence through innovation and technological solutions, "outside the box thinking", and an emphasis on social solidarity.
 The Forum has been successful in attracting and enlisting new players into the field of domestic violence abolishment, including top industry leaders in Israel, in order to save the life of the next murdered woman.
 Together we aim to replace the discourse of problems & victimhood, with creative solutions, strength and mutual responsibility.
-Just like we do with the fight against Terror.

 Three months ago, Israeli President Reuven (Rubi) Rivlin hosted "Safe@Home - the Michal Sela Hackathon", together with Min.
 Gilad Erdan, Israeli Ambassador to the UN and in Washington DC, and Min. of Welfare and Social Services Itzik Shmuli.
 All three of them are also partners in the Forum's next main moves.